CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/befristete_zimmer/index.en.md

 There will be a get-to-know-you day on the 17.
 August for the rooms that are available from the beginning of October.
 This is so we can get to know you and you can get to know us and the space where you would be living.
 You are free to choose whether you want to participate on-site at the CA or online.
 We take care not to favor or disadvantage applicants because of their participation in presence or online.
 However, we recommend you to come to the get-to-know-you day in presence, if it’s possible for you, so that you can get to know our project better.
 Should you already know that you will not be able to participate on the 17th, you can apply anyway and we will try to find an individual solution.

 Still have questions?
-Have a look at our FAQ or write to us at altbau.wohnheim@collegiumacademicum.de.
+Have a look at our FAQ or write to us at zwischenmiete.altbau@collegiumacademicum.de.

 You would like to be part of our project and can imagine living here?
 </p>